Iterative Interpolation Schedules for Quantum Approximate Optimization Algorithm: Parameter Setting by Iterative Interpolation

 A key advantage of this representation is that once the coefficients are determined, one can easily interpolate to obtain schedules for a larger value of $p$ by simply evaluating these continuous functions at the desired grid points $t_i = i/p$.
 This allows us to take larger steps while iteratively increasing the length of schedule.
 Importantly, the number of coefficients $\mathcal{C}$ can be much smaller than $p$, thus providing a very compact representation of the schedule.

 The optimization problem now becomes one of finding optimal values for these coefficients rather than directly optimizing the angles.
-Efficient numerical methods exist for rapidly converting between the coefficient representation and the angles of the schedule, i.e., Eqs.~\ref{eq:basis_representation_gamma} and~\ref{eq:basis_representation_beta}.
+Efficient numerical methods exist for rapidly converting between the coefficient representation and the angles of the schedule, i.e., Eq.~\ref{eq:basis_representation}.
 For orthogonal polynomial bases like Chebyshev or Legendre, the coefficients can be determined by solving a linear system $Ax = b$, where $A_{ij} = f_j(i/p)$ is the evaluation of the $j$-th basis function at point $i/p$, $b$ contains the schedule angles, and $x$ contains the desired coefficients \cite{2020SciPy-NMeth, Trefethen2000}.
 For trigonometric functions, Fast Fourier Transform (FFT) algorithms provide an even more efficient method for computing these transformations \cite{Cooley1965}.

 The coefficients in the functional basis provide a natural framework for an iterative optimization approach as outlined in Algorithm \ref{II_Alg}.
 Starting with a low depth $p_0$, the algorithm follows these steps: First, the schedule angles are transformed into the chosen functional basis.
 Then, only the first $\mathcal{C}$ coefficients are optimized, reflecting our understanding that higher-order modes typically contribute less to the schedule's performance.
 If the relative improvement in performance (approximation ratio) falls below a threshold $\varepsilon$, this suggests we need to capture finer features of the schedule by increasing the number of coefficients being optimized.
 Finally, using the optimized coefficients, we can interpolate to generate a schedule at a larger depth $p + \Delta p$.
 This process continues iteratively until reaching the desired maximum depth $p_{\text{max}}$.
 To prevent premature adjustments to the number of tuned coefficients, we introduce a patience parameter $\tau$ that requires the relative performance improvement to remain below the threshold $\varepsilon$ for $\tau$ consecutive iterations before increasing $\mathcal{C}$.
+Note that the Fourier strategy introduced in \cite{zhou2020quantum} is a special case of this algorithm where $f_n$ are trigonometric functions.
+As we show in the following Section, the optimization can be made notably more efficient by choosing $\mathcal{C} \ll p$ coefficients to optimize and setting $\Delta p > 1$.